NotPocketMine/Windows-PocketMine-MP/README.rst

 	bin\php\php.exe: Exit 127
 .. code-block::
 Then, you'll need to download the correct version of this, `https://support.microsoft.com/en-us/kb/2999226 <https://support.microsoft.com/en-us/kb/2999226>`_

-If any more errors occur, it may be explained on the installer's `TOPIC ON POCKETMINE <https://forums.pocketmine.net/threads/pocketmine-1-6-php7-installer-windows.15493/>`_
+For more information about the installer ,or how to fix some errors, please `CLICK HERE <https://forums.pocketmine.net/threads/pocketmine-1-6-php7-installer-windows.15493/>`_

 Installing on Linux/MacOS
 -------------------------